-Always inspect your ATV each time you use it to make sure the ATV is in safe operating condition.
-Perform the pre-operation checks listed on page 5-1.
-Always follow the inspection and maintenance procedures and schedules described in the Owner's Manual.
+Always inspect your ATV before use to make sure that it is safe operating condition.
+Perform the preoperation checks listed on page 5-1.
+Follow the maintenance schedules and procedures as described in the "Periodic Maintenance and Adjustment" section of this manual.
 WARNING!
-Failure to inspect the ATV before operating it and to maintain it properly increases the possibility of an accident or equipment damage.
-[EWB01431]
+Failure to inspect the ATV before riding it or failure to maintain it properly increases the possibility of an accident and equipment damage.
+[EWB01433]